mkhaled87/cudd-ready/README.md

 $ make

 For Windows, use the provided MS Visual Studio Project file.
+Make sure to adjust the build configuration based on your needs.
+We include build configurations for x64 and x32 systems.

+This will generate a static-link library in the folder (./lib/).
+Link against this library and use the include folder (./include/).

-## Test the installation
+## Examples

-For C-based version of the library, many examples are provided by [David Kebo](http://davidkebo.com/cudd).
+Many examples are provided by [David Kebo](http://davidkebo.com/cudd).
-Use the following C++ program to test the C++ interface.